 Stress.
 Stress makes our bodies produce a stress hormone called cortisol, which triggers oil production.

 Diet.
 Foods high in sugar or dairy can lead to oily faces.

 Weather.
 As the temperature rises, oil glands tend to rev up!

 1. Cleansers.
 Cleansers with benzoyl peroxide or salicylic acid help not only people with acne, but also those of us with oily skin.
+Foaming cleansers can also help dry things out.
 We recommend:

 2. Oil-Free Sunscreen

 4. Physical Exfoliators.
 These help remove oil and dead skin cells.
 Use exfoliators gently, no more than once a week at first, to avoid skin irritation.

 5. Niacinamide.
 Skincare products with this form of vitamin B3 may decrease oiliness.